swehacker/ssdf-elearning-portal/virtualization/mongodb/mongodb.md

 If you are having problems with OS X you can go to the trouble shooting section.

+### HEADS UP
+I have omitted `sudo`from the commands because it is used on Linux but not on OS X.

 ## First time
 Go to this directory and run the following command to build the mongodb image
 ```